Hiking from Paleochora to Sougia is a Cretan adventure I will never forget. But not for the reason you think…

 What should you do differently?

-When hiking in Greece in general, carry a large supply of water.
-2 litres of water per person, at minimum, would be suitable for this hike.
+When hiking in Greece in general, carry a large supply of water, around 2 – 3 litres of water per person.

 Walking with a heavy backpack